fanglingsu/vimb/index.md

 ## latest features
 Incognito Mode by option `-i, --incognito`
-: Do not persist data in files.
+: Websites will not store any data in the client storage.

 New setting `download-command` and `download-use-external` : These new settings allow to use external tool for downloading URIs instead